 UPDATED NSW HEALTH ADVICE – CHURCH SERVICES

-If you have attended any of these Church Services, please do not attend any mass at St Luke’s Revesby, for the interest in the safety of our Parishioners, especially the vulnerable.
+If you have been asked to self-isolate or you are COVID19 Positive, please do not attend any mass at St Luke’s Revesby, for the interest in the safety of our Parishioners, especially the vulnerable.

 LATEST PARISH UPDATE

-From 0001 (12:01 am) on Friday the 24th of July, only 100 people are allowed to attend Religious Celebrations, including Holy Mass, Funerals and Weddings.
-The 4 square metres or 1.5 metres rule of Physical Distancing must be adhered to at all times.
-Please remember to book to attend mass.
+From Friday October 24 2020, a maximum of 300 people are allowed to attend all Religious Celebrations, providing that the 4 square metres or 1.5 metres rule of Physical Distancing must be adhered to at all times.

-Only the Tuesday 7:30 pm Mass and Saturday 5 pm Mass Will be live-streamed.
+The Tuesday 7 pm Mass and Saturday 5 pm Mass Will remain live-streamed.

 The Contact details of all those entering the church will be recorded and physical distancing of at least 4 sqm must be observed.